koszullab/GRAAL/README.md

 **GRAAL** (Genome Re-Assembly Assessing Likelihood) is a Hi-C data based reassembler written in Python and CUDA.
 It uses an MCMC (Markov Chain Monte Carlo) method to find and evaluate the most likely genome given a set of genome-wide contact data through a succession of various operations (cut, insert, flip, swap, etc.) performed at various scales based on the initial genome's restriction fragments.
 A complete description and demonstration are available in full [here](http://www.nature.com/ncomms/2014/141217/ncomms6695/full/ncomms6695.html).

+This repo provides the software and the datasets used in the above paper - see [below](https://github.com/koszullab/GRAAL#generating-your-own-datasets) if you want to use GRAAL to reassemble your own genome.

 Requirements (Hardware)
 -----------------------
 - NVIDIA graphic card (computing capability >=2.0, RAM >= 1.5Go)